“Our mission – To inspire, guide and support young people in their self-development and recognise their achievements.

 The Duke of Edinburgh Award at the Amethyst Academies Trust

-Having successfully run the Duke of Edinburgh Award to a small number of Key Stage 4 students at the school for many years it was decided to give all students the opportunity to take the award at Bronze, Silver and Gold levels.
-The Trust became a Direct Licensed Organisation and is now able to deliver the awards independently.
-Since 2013 there have been over 650 students who have taken the award and at present approximately 90 students per year are enrolling.
+All students have the opportunity to take the award at Bronze, Silver and Gold levels.
+The Trust is a Direct Licensed Organisation and is now able to deliver the awards independently.
+Since 2013 there have been over 800 students who have taken the award and at present approximately 90 students per year are enrolling.
 During 2022 28 separate expeditions with 673 students went to Cannock Chase, The Long Mynd area of Shropshire, The Peak District and Snowdonia.
 The Trust is now one of the largest organisations offering the DofE award in the Midlands and England.

 Regardless of circumstances, we want our students to leave school well-equipped with the life skills needed to become well-rounded individuals.
 We aim to encourage thoughtful students, inspire opinionated voices and develop enquiring minds and challenge them to achieve the awards.

 All our programmes are driven by the following ten guiding principles, which are at the heart of everything we do:

 - Non-competitive – Achievable by all – Voluntary – Personal development – Personalised

 - Balanced – Progressive – Achievement focused – Demand commitment – enjoyable